A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty

 If $q > D$, the excess units are again discarded at no cost.

-In their analysis, Long and Gui (2023) model the firm's decision-making process, assuming that market demand follows a known uniform distribution.
-Under this condition, they derive closed-form expressions for the firm's optimal production and procurement policies.
-A core finding of their study reveals that the introduction of a quick response system, while effective at reducing the downstream deadstock of finished goods through better demand matching, simultaneously creates an incentive for the firm to procure a larger quantity of upstream fabric.
-This outcome is driven by the increased option value of raw materials; since fabric can be flexibly converted into products after demand materializes, holding more of it becomes economically attractive.
-This implication raises the concern that quick response may paradoxically increase total system waste and shift the environmental burden to the fabric purchase stage.
+To analyze the environmental and economic implications of such systems, \cite{quick_res} model this decision-making process under the assumption that market demand follows a known uniform distribution.
+Under this assumption, they derive closed-form expressions for the firm's optimal production and procurement policies.
+A core finding of their study reveals that the introduction of a quick response system, while effective at reducing the downstream deadstock of finished goods through better demand matching, simultaneously creates an incentive for the firm to procure a larger quantity of upstream raw material.
+This outcome is driven by the increased option value of the inputs; since raw material can be flexibly converted into products after demand materializes, holding more of it becomes economically attractive.
+This implication raises the concern that quick response may paradoxically increase total system waste and shift the environmental burden to the raw material purchase stage.